Ahmed Qurei

-First appointed to the position in October 2003, he tendered his resignation on 26 January 2006, following the defeat of the Fatah party in the 2006 Palestinian legislative election, and remained in office in a caretaker capacity until 19 February when he was succeeded by Ismail Haniyeh.
+First appointed to the position on 7 October 2003, he tendered his resignation on 26 January 2006, following the defeat of the Fatah party in the 2006 Palestinian legislative election, and remained in office in a caretaker capacity until 29 March when he was succeeded by Ismail Haniyeh.
 During his tenure as prime minister, he also had responsibility for security matters.
 He previously served as speaker of the Palestinian Legislative Council (PLC) and held a variety of significant positions within the Palestine Liberation Organization (PLO) from the 1970s on.

 Early political career

 Qurei was born in Abu Dis (near Jerusalem), Mandatory Palestine, in 1937.
 He joined the Fatah faction, the largest of the political and military organisations making up the Palestine Liberation Organization, in 1968.
 As a banker, he used his expertise during the 1970s as the director of the PLO's foreign investment branch and director-general of the PLO's economic branch, helping to make the organisation one of the largest employers in Lebanon.
 He followed Yasser Arafat to Tunis after the PLO was forced to leave Lebanon.
 As more senior leaders died, Qurei rose to prominence and was elected to the Central Committee of Fatah in August 1989.

 As a member of the Central Committee, Qurei was instrumental in negotiating the Oslo Accords (1993).
 He also founded and became director of the Palestinian Economic Council for Development and Reconstruction (PECDAR) in 1993 to help garner money from international donors.

 He held various posts in the first Palestinian Authority cabinets including Minister of Economy & Trade and Minister of Industry.
 He was also responsible for a development plan for the Palestinian territories submitted to the World Bank in 1993.

 Qurei was elected as the Speaker of the Palestinian Legislative Council on 7 March 1996 in Gaza.

-Later, he took part in the 2000 Camp David Summit with Ehud Barak.
+Later, he took part in the 2000 Camp David Summit with Ehud Barak and the Taba Summit with Shlomo Ben-Ami.
 Soon after, he was reelected to the PLC as a speaker in March 2001.